IMP Powers Limited

 b) Secretarial Auditor:

 Further M/s.
-Dhirendra Maurya & Associates was also appointed to undertake theSecretarial Audit of the Company for the financial year 2017-18 and issue SecretarialAudit Report as required under the Companies Act 2013.
+Dhirendra Maurya & Associates were also appointed to undertake theSecretarial Audit of the Company for the financial year 2018-19 and issue SecretarialAudit Report as required under the Companies Act 2013.

 c) Internal Auditors:

 Pursuant to the provisions of Section 138 of the Companies Act 2013 read with Rule 13of Companies (Accounts) Rules 2014 and on the basis of recommendation of Audit Committeethe Board of Directors in their meeting held on May 20 2017 appointed M/s.
 Bathiya &Associates LLP Chartered Accountants as the Internal Auditors of the Company for theFinancial year 2017-18.